 Keywords and proper SEO is always important on Pinterest!
 But, if you’ve been busy making any sort of business changes or may have better aligned your focus, then now may be the time to realign your keywords.

-If your pins aren’t getting any traffic or your repins aren’t getting saved, then those pins could be hurting your ranking on Pinterest.
+If a lot of your pins aren’t getting any traffic, are out-dated in appearance, or your repins aren’t getting saved, then those pins could be hurting your boards overall ranking on Pinterest in your keywords.

 Review who you follow